Gaurav Kukade

 You can read file character by character using the read() method of the BufferedReaderClass.

-read() method returns an integer value, you have to cast it to char to get character value.
+The read() method returns an integer value, you have to cast it to char to get the character value.

-Also, you can read file line by line using the readLine() method of the BufferedReaderClass
+Also, you can read files line by line using the readLine() method of the BufferedReaderClass

-readLine() methods returns the line content as string, except the line terminating character
+The readLine() method returns the line content as a string, except the line terminating character

 You can visit my YouTube channel ‘coderolls’ to find more video tutorials.